proycon/LaMachine/lamachine_v2_plan.md

 ## Introduction

 The primary goal of LaMachine is to make our software installable and usable on a variety of platforms.
-Currently, this takes shape in the three different flavours in which LaMachine exists, sorted in order of binding with the host OS:
+Currently, this takes shape in the three different flavours in which LaMachine exists, sorted in order of separation from the host OS:

 * As a virtual machine, the whole OS (linux) is virtualised (built with Vagrant)
     * Good for running on otherwise unsupported OSes like Windows